kadena-io/chainweaver/README.md

 ```

 You can leave the file empty, in case you prefer to provide the server list at
 runtime (see below).
-Nevertheless it has to exist, otherwise pact-web will run in
+Nevertheless it has to exist, otherwise pact-web would run in
-`development mode`.
+`development mode` and the deployment would therefore fail.

 ### Actual deployment